Investment Objective

 Fund performance

-In September, the Malta High Income Fund registered a gain of 0.63% for the month, outperforming its internally compared benchmark which saw 0.52% loss, as locally listed equities underperformed the fixed income segment.
+In December, the Malta High Income Fund registered a gain of 0.73% for the month, outperforming its internally compared benchmark which saw a 0.07% loss.

 Market and investment outlook